This post may contain affiliate links. Please read my disclosure policy.

 - Chocolate Crinkle Cookies

-The easiest waffle cake -- layers of chocolate cake waffles with an unbelievably flavorful and creamy vanilla filling.
+Super-easy Waffle Cake -- layers of chocolate cake waffles with an unbelievably flavorful and creamy vanilla filling.
 Top with fresh berries and a sprinkle of powdered sugar for a show-stopping dessert that couldn't be easier to make!

 - 1 chocolate cake mix + ingredients called for (eggs, vegetable oil, water) Note 1